sakachin2/XE/gxeinstallREADMEe.txt

        To start gxe(X-appl) on remote, use -X option. ssh -X user@host.
        gxe at s390
-       		--> WARNING **:Couldn't connect to accessibility bus: Failed to connect to socet /tmp/dbus-xxx ==>export NO_AT_BRIDGE=1
+       		--> WARNING **:Couldn't connect to accessibility bus: Failed to connect to socket /tmp/dbus-xxx ==>export NO_AT_BRIDGE=1
 (B) trouble shooting.
         tested--RH9, FC5, Kubuntu6, Ubuntu7, openSUSE10, Vine4, TurbolinuxFUJItrial